 - we should be proud to use our bodies to do hard work.
 There is great satisfaction in sharing in labor for the sake of a common need.

 - cooperation and collaboration are essential to a sustainable society.

-- we are all capable of creating something beautiful.
+- we are all capable of creating something beautiful, responsive, and real.

 - an experiential program which incorporates college preparatory core literacies with development of critical skills and dispositions

 The Community School is not a therapeutic setting and does not offer formal Special Education or counseling services.
 We do not have certified special educators on staff.
-While this is the case, we find that motivated students who suffer from anxiety, have minor learning disabilities, mild to moderate ADHS or Asperger’s can, with the support of their families, do very well in our nurturing environment, even without specialized services.
+While this is the case, we find that motivated students who suffer from anxiety, have minor learning disabilities, mild to moderate ADHD or Asperger’s can do very well in our nurturing environment, even without specialized services.

-The Community School admits students and hires employees of any race, color, religion, national and ethnic origin, or gender identity to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, religion, national and ethnic origin or gender identity in administration of its educational or hiring policies, admissions policies, scholarship programs, and other school-administered programs.
+The Community School admits students and hires employees without consideration of ethnicity, religion, nation of origin, gender identity, disability, or age.
+It does not discriminate in administration of its educational or hiring policies, admissions policies, scholarship programs, and other school-administered offerings.